One of our strategic goals is to achieve early diagnosis of HIV through ethical, accessible and appropriate testing.

 Commissioning HIV Testing Services in England

 From the 1 April, a new set of NHS commissioning arrangements for HIV testing services have come into place.
 This presents a vital opportunity to bring a fresh approach to HIV testing in England where late HIV diagnosis remains too high.
-Local councils will for the first time take on the role of commissioning HIV testing services alongside other bodies such as the Clinical Commissioning Groups (CCGS) and the NHS Commissioning Board.
-In light of this, NAT has developed a detailed guide: 'Commissioning HIV Testing Services in England: A practical guide for Commissioners'.
-This resource has been developed in partnership with an expert group of Commissioners as well as members of the 'Halve It' coalition.
+Local councils will for the first time take on the role of commissioning HIV testing services alongside other bodies such as the Clinical Commissioning Groups (CCGS) and NHS England.
+In light of this, NAT has developed a detailed guide: 'Commissioning HIV Testing Services in England: A practical guide for Commissioners' in partnership with an expert group of Commissioners as well as members of the 'Halve It' coalition.
+We will continue to develop the guide to keep it up to date with recent data and research on HIV and HIV testing services.
+The second edition of the resource was developed in November 2013 at the start of HIV Testing Week.

 The resource will be a valuable tool to help commissioning bodies develop HIV testing and reduce late diagnosis rates.
 It provides an invaluable checklist of questions against which commissioning plans can be assessed as well as a range of best practice guidance.
 There is also an Appendix to the guide.
 This gives further details on case studies of best practice for HIV testing.